Briscoe, Hamlin will get chance to settle debate at Michigan

 ODDS AND ENDS

 Larson is Sunday’s betting favorite at 13-5, just ahead of Kyle Busch and Martin Truex Jr. according to Fan Duel. … Spire Motorsports announced Thursday that Corey LaJoie will miss this week’s race because of COVID-19 protocols.
-He will be replaced in the No. 7 Chevrolet by Josh Berry. … Sunday marks the first oval race for Cup drivers since July 18 at New Hampshire. … Ford has won the last six races at Michigan.
+He will be replaced in the No. 7 Chevrolet by Josh Berry.
+Berry drove in Friday’s truck race and Saturday’s NASCAR Xfinity Series race. … Sunday marks the first oval race for Cup drivers since July 18 at New Hampshire. … Ford has won the last six races at Michigan.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP